davidgasquez/handbook/content/health.md

 ## Fitness

+- Exercise is the most important lifestyle intervention you can do.
 - Never sit for prolonged times.
 Take breaks standing or walking around.
 - Exercise helps make better use of the foods you are eating and produces the hormones you need to think clearly.
 - [Going for a walk has lots benefits](https://www.betterhealth.vic.gov.au/health/healthyliving/walking-for-good-health).
 Around 30 minutes a day on most days of the week is a great way to improve or maintain your overall health.